3. Understanding Spatial Indexes

 Don’t worry if that seems like a lot to take in, once you start writing functions for real it will all become perfectly clear!
 Let’s get started right now…

-Create a function for measuring distance using the Pythagorean Theorem, based upon the below template - functions should be located at the top of your code, but below any
+week3/week3.pyand create a function for measuring distance using the Pythagorean Theorem, based upon the below template - functions should be located at the top of your code, but below anyimportstatements.
+You will need this in Part 2 so make sure you keep a copy of it!

 # THIS IMPORTS A SQUARE ROOT FUNCTION, WHICH IS A BIG HINT!!